 will assign the value of 1 to the item SV.Structure[1]^Int.
 Since the value of the item \recLocal[2]^Int copies the value of the item SV.Structure[1]^Int, any change of the local variable is executed after a change in SV... object (it is possible to use WAIT action).
-The behaviour of rows of a local variable Record type, which is not linked (SET BIND) to another row is unchanged (described above).
+Behaviour of rows of a local variable Record type, which are not linked (SET BIND) to another row, is unchanged (described above).

 Each row of the local variable \recLocal may be linked to another (or the same) row of an object of Structured variable type.
-The only limitation is, that the local variables and objects must be of the same structured type (structure definition).
+The only limitation is, that local variable and object must be of the same structured type (structure definition).